BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: More Related Work

-\textbf{Value of Information} \citet{ryzhov2011value} define value of information of pulling a bandit arm as the expected resulting increase in the believed mean reward of the best arm, and derive an exact expression for bandits with exponentially distributed rewards.
-This value, which they also call the Knowledge Gradient, is related but clearly not equal to the increase in expected return due to the knowledge. \citet{dearden1998bayesian} first applied the concept to reinforcement learning, computing an approximation to the value of information to help select the Bayes-optimal action.
-They upper bound the `myopic value of information" for exploring action $a$ by the expected Value of Perfect Information, i.e. the expected gain in return due to learning the true value of the underlying MDP's $Q^*(s,a)$ given prior beliefs- which doesn't consider the impact the information could have on beliefs about other Q values.
+\textbf{Value of Information} The classical notion of the value of information originates in decision theory \citep{howard1966information}.
+Early work in metareasoning for tree search considers the utility of the information resulting from a computation~\citep{russell1989optimal,russell1991principles}. \citet{dearden1998bayesian} first applied the concept to RL, computing an approximation to the value of information to help select the Bayes-optimal action.
+They upper bound the ``myopic value of information" for exploring action $a$ by the expected Value of Perfect Information, i.e. the expected gain in return due to learning the true value of the underlying MDP's $Q^*(s,a)$ given prior beliefs. \citet{chalkiadakis2003coordination} described BAMDP Q values as including the value of information---defined as the value of the change in beliefs quantified by its impact on future decisions---but they do not derive an expression for it. \citet{ryzhov2011value} define the value of information of pulling a bandit arm as the expected resulting increase in the believed mean reward of the best arm, and derive an exact expression for bandits with exponentially distributed rewards.

+\textbf{Reward Shaping and Meta-RL} Meta-Learning has been used to learn intrinsic motivation and reward shaping functions for RL \citep{zheng2018learning,zou2019reward,alet2020meta,li2021mural,zou2021learning}, but so far few existing works use reward shaping or intrinsic motivation \textit{to guide the meta-learner itself}~\citep{zhang2021metacure} and the preservation of optimal RL algorithms has not previously been investigated.

 \textbf{Learning Awareness} The idea of planning through learning has appeared across RL such as in Bayesian RL and meta-RL~\citep{thrun1998learning,duan2016rl,finn2017model,mikulik2020meta,jackson2024discovering} and multi-agent RL~\citep{foerster2017learning,cooijmans2023meta}.